niraj281997/ORB-SLAM/README.md

 ## Summary
 This project delivers a **real-time, lightweight SLAM system** that combines **monocular vision** with **CUDA C++ acceleration** to achieve fast feature extraction, efficient matching, and reliable environment mapping.
-It demonstrates how GPU computing can push the limits of SLAM on both embedded and desktop platforms.